NaturalCycles/js-lib/readme.md

 #### Lint commands

-- `lint`: runs ESLint, Stylelint, Prettier, actionlint, ktlint in the right order.
+- `lint`: runs Biome, ESLint, Stylelint, Prettier, actionlint, ktlint in the right order.

   - `--commitOnChanges` will commit lint-modified changes and push them
   - `--failOnChanges` will exit with status 1 in the end (will fail the command)

 - `eslint`: runs `eslint` on needed paths
+- `biome`: runs `biome` on needed paths
 - `stylelint`: runs `stylelint` on needed paths
 - `prettier`: runs just Prettier on needed paths